List of Marvel Comics characters: R: Powers and abilities of Red Dagger

 Red Dagger is an accomplished martial artist, acrobat and marksman, with a preference for throwing knives.

 Red Dagger in other media

 Red Dagger appears in Ms. Marvel (2022), portrayed by Aramis Knight.
 This version lives in Karachi, Pakistan and is a member of the Red Daggers.

 Red King

 Red King (Angmo-Asan II) is a character appearing in American comic books published by Marvel Comics.
 He was created by Greg Pak and Carlo Pagulayan for their Planet Hulk arc.

 Before becoming the Father Emperor of Sakaar, Angmo-Asan II's father was an Imperial soldier-turned-warlord whose exploits united the nations of Imperia during the Wars of Empire and saved the planet from alien invasion during the Spike War.
 After his father died, Angmo II ascended to the throne and took the name "Red King".

-Angmo as the new king was vastly different to his warrior-like father; he was vain and childlike, desired power and glory, and had no morals on how to achieve them.
-Before he died, Angmo's father had recognized these traits in his son and decided that Angmo II posed a threat to the planet and its people if he ever took the throne.
-The king sent his warbound Shadow, Hiroim the Shamed, to assassinate the prince.
-The only thing that saved the prince's life was Hiroim's unwillingness to kill a child.

-While Angmo was still young he came across the thirteen year old Caiera whose village was attacked by the Spikes.
-Using her Old Power and fighting skills she fought the infected of her village until she was saved by the young Red King.
-The Red King had stood by and allowed her village to be infected to find a Shadow with the Old Power.
-He proceeded to enslave her.
-She was later freed and officially made the King's bodyguard.
 The Red King would go on to have almost all his sons and daughters slaughtered to ensure they could not take the throne from him.